uvarc/rc-website/content/userinfo/howtos/rivanna/docker-images-on-rivanna.md

 tags = [ "rivanna", "software", "containers" ]
 categories = ["howto"]
 draft = false
-title = "Docker Images on Rivanna" description = "How to use Docker images on Rivanna" author = "RC Staff"
+title = "Docker Images on the HPC System" description = "How to use Docker images on the HPC System" author = "RC Staff"
 +++

-Docker requires `sudo` privilege and therefore it is not supported on Rivanna.
+Docker requires `sudo` privilege and therefore it is not supported on the HPC system.
 To use a Docker image you will need to convert it into Apptainer.

 # Convert a Docker image